Employment and Discrimination Tribunal (Jersey) Regulations 2014

 (b) the offices of –

-(i) Deputy Chairman of the Tribunal, and
+(i) deputy chair of the Tribunal, and

-(ii) Lay Member of the Tribunal,
+(ii) lay member of the Tribunal,

-shall be offices prescribed under Article 15(3) of the 2005 Law; and
+are offices prescribed under Article 15(3) of the 2005 Law; and

 4 Oath of member